CIRALabs/CIRA-Secure-IoT-Registry/README.md

 # CIRA-Secure-IoT-Registry Project

 CIRA Secure IoT Registry enables Zero Touch registration, activation and transfer of eSIM based IoT Devices.
-We are leverating the eSIM as the hardware Root of Trust in an IoT devicthe based on the IoT SAFE standard from GSMA (https://www.gsma.com/iot/iot-safe/).
+We are leveraging the eSIM as the hardware Root of Trust in an IoT devicthe based on the IoT SAFE standard from GSMA (https://www.gsma.com/iot/iot-safe/).
 This repo includes CIRA Labs' Powerpoint demonstration slides and prototype screenshots.

 We have developed a functional POC using a Dev Kit that contains
 * a Thales eSIM